Machine Learning vs LLM: Differences, Applications & Impact

 Integration in Engineering Workflows

 ML, especially Deep Learning, can accelerate simulations, optimize designs, and predict physical behaviors from data.
-Thanks to a 3D Deep Learning approach, tools like Neural Concept apply this concept to 3D product geometries.

 Meanwhile, LLMs can assist in automating documentation, interpreting results, generating code, and supporting decision-making through natural language interfaces.

-working with the Nural Concept Platform
+working with the Neural Concept Platform

 Future Trends and Conclusion